TheMaxmillanRies/Style-Transfer-Computer-Vision/README.md

 #### Steps to reproduce the paper:

-The first part of our porject was to reproduce the ST-VAE paper.
+The first part of our pojoect was to reproduce the ST-VAE paper.
 Fortunately, the main code base of the paper was publicly available on GitHub.
 However, the code was outdated and had some missing parts.
 We, first, made the code work and behave as it is supposed to which helped us to understand clearly the code base to be able to tweak it and change it for our second contribution as explained in the next subsection.
-This part of the project didn't take much time from the team but we got some estheticly nice results.
+This part of the project didn't take much time from the team but we got some aesthetically nice results.

 The main issues that we have faced are the outdated dependecies in their code base, the lack of relation between the paper and the code base.
 For example, in the paper, there is only one mention of VGG-19 (that we frankly missed when reading the paper).
 Fortunately, by re-reading the paper several time and mapping its steps to the code base's steps, we managed to make it work.

 #### Results:
-Below are some images created from both single style and multiple style transfer.

-**Images here**
+We provide some examples images of the ST-VAE work, our contribution, and other methods we chose to compare our work with, later in this blog.

 ## Second contribution - Expand on ST-VAE by using ResNet-50 instead of VGG-19: